fivestars/aladdin-demo/README.md

-Aladdin Installation
+# Aladdin Installation

 ## What is Aladdin

 **TODO:** Blurb

-## Initial Setup
+## Aladdin Setup

-This section describes how to get kubernetes setup and verify that it is working.
-This includes installing minikube, which is used for local development in kubernetes.
+This section describes how to get Kubernetes setup and verify that it is working.
+This includes installing Minikube, which is used for local development in Kubernetes.

-To set up, just clone the aladdin github repository to get started **TODO:** Confirm once we have public git repository
+To set up, just clone the Aladdin GitHub repository to get started **TODO:** Confirm once we have public git repository

     $ git clone git@github.com/aladdin/aladdin.git
     $ cd aladdin